 Using an Income Driven Repayment (IDR) plan is generally the foundation for pursing any type of forgiveness.
 Generally, using an IDR plan will produce the lowest possible payment when compared to the conventional repayment plans like Standard and Extended.
 The reason for this is because IDR plans base your monthly payment on your income and family size.
 Your income and family size need to be recertified every year in order to calculate your payment for the following 12 months.

-The most popular IDR plans, Pay As You Earn (PAYE) and Revised Pay As You Earn (REPAYE), base payments on 10% of your discretionary income.
-Discretionary income is your Adjusted Gross Income (AGI) minus 150% of the poverty guideline for your state and family size.
+The most popular IDR plans, Pay As You Earn (PAYE) and Saving on a Valuable Education (SAVE), base payments on 10% of your discretionary income.
+Discretionary income is your Adjusted Gross Income (AGI) minus 150% of the poverty guideline for your state and family size for PAYE.
+For SAVE, AGI is reduced by 225% of the poverty guideline.

 The poverty guideline is the same for the 48 contiguous states and slightly different for Hawaii and Alaska.
 This is something you cannot really control.
 What you can control to some degree is your AGI and family size.